Spanish missionary who devoted life to poor killed in Haiti

 PORT-AU-PRINCE, Haiti (AP) — A missionary from Spain who devoted her life to helping the poor in Haiti was fatally shot at a crowded intersection in the Caribbean country’s capital Friday.

-Jean Bruner Noel, a justice ministry official at the scene, identified the woman as Isabel Sola Matas, 51.
+Jean Brunet Noel, a justice ministry official at the scene, identified the woman as Isabel Sola Matas, 51.
 He said she was from Barcelona but had lived in Haiti for years.

 A Haitian woman who was a passenger in the car was also shot twice and taken to a hospital.
 Her condition was not immediately known.